Welcome to SecurityTech.

 Today Bill uses those skills to help people protect their privacy and security against the ever-growing assaults on both.

-Tom helped launch SecurityTech in late 2020 to help regular people improve their digital quality of life.
-Tom's background includes website development, software testing, consulting, and tech journalism.
+Tom is the lead editor for SecurityTech.org.
+He helped launch SecurityTech in late 2020 to help regular people improve their digital quality of life.
+Tom's expertise includes website development, software testing, consulting, and tech journalism.

 When Tom's not drinking coffee and working behind a screen, he's probably tinkering with an old boat or fishing.

-He devotes most of his time here to research and editing.
+Eric devotes most of his time here to research, testing security tools, and updating website content.
 With the same commitment to online security and digital freedom, Eric is working hard to deliver the content and in-depth analysis you're looking for.

-SecurityTech may be a small team, but we're committed to growing this project and reaching as many people as possible with this crucial information.
+We are committed to growing this project and reaching as many people as possible with this information.

 How we run SecurityTech.org